django/deps/draft/XXXX-dissolve-core.rst

    favor).
 Each member should also provide, along with their vote, their rationale for voting as they did.

-4. Once sufficient vites in either direction have been cast to form a majority of the Technical Board, a call will be made for the remaining memebers to cast their votes.
+4. Once sufficient votes in either direction have been cast to form a majority of the Technical Board, a call will be made for the remaining memebers to cast their votes.
 They shall have until the normal close of voting (one week from the question being put to the